shoeffner/mthesis/src/models_and_methods.md

-@Facebase, in particular the mean outercanthal width (that is the width from the left and right eyes outer corners, or from $\ex_r$ to $\ex_l$). @Facebase report data a mean outercanthal width of \SI{86.71}{\milli\meter}, measured using 3D stereophotogrammetry and within \num{1845} european caucasian individuals above the age of 18.
+@Facebase, in particular the mean outercanthal width (that is the width from the left and right eyes outer corners, or from $\ex_r$ to $\ex_l$). @Facebase report data a mean outercanthal width of \SI{86.71}{\milli\meter}, measured using 3D stereophotogrammetry and within \num{1845} European Caucasian individuals above the age of 18.
 In the 3D model, the outercantal width is
 \num{450}.
 Since the idealized head model assumes symmetry along the mid-saggital plane it follows that $\num{225} = \SI{43.355}{\milli\meter}$, or